 GPM data shows precipitation within Hurricane Milton over the Gulf of Mexico on Oct.
 7, 2024.

-Extremely Powerful Hurricane Milton forms in the Gulf of Mexico
+Powerful Hurricane Milton Forms in the Gulf of Mexico, Sweeps into Florida

-Milton continued to slowly organize throughout the remainder of the day into the early morning hours of Oct.
-6. Milton then strengthened into a strong tropical storm, and following continued thunderstorm activity near the core, by 2:00 p.m.
+Milton continued to slowly organize throughout the remainder of the day and into the early morning hours of Oct.
+6. Later that morning Milton strengthened into a strong tropical storm, and following continued thunderstorm activity near the core, by 2:00 p.m.
 EDT had reached hurricane intensity with maximum sustained winds of 80 mph.
 Milton continued to slowly strengthen with winds reaching 90 mph by 11:00 p.m.
 EDT when the center of the storm was located about 230 miles west-northwest of Progreso, Mexico, and moving east at 7 mph.
-Several hours later the NASA/JAXA GPM Core Observatory flew over Milton.
+Several hours later the NASA/JAXA GPM Core Observatory flew over Milton for the first time.

 Video file